Period problems

 What is considered a normal period?

-A normal period should not last for more than 7 days and you should not lose more than 80mls of menstrual blood in total over all the days of your period.
-80ml is about the amount of five tablespoons.
+A normal period should not last for more than seven days and you should not lose more than 80mls (approximately five tablespoons) of menstrual blood in total over all the days of your period.

 What is a heavy period/menstrual bleeding?